christopheroussy/stg-game-engine/README.md

 ## Canvas vs WebGL

 Uses either canvas or webgl, I recommend canvas for pixel based games.
-Also note that some browsers still have poor webgl support.
+Also note that some browsers still have poor webgl support (edit: well that was true in 2015 ...).

 ## Forum discussions